 “You did a wonderful job today!
 Thanks for doing all of those voices, you are quite amazing!”
 (Colleen Stieler-Hunt – Orbit Project )

 I am the artistic director of Thunder’s Mouth Theatre, presenting theatre of poetry, passion and philosophy, Our current production, “Yes!
-Because…” has been performed in Brisbane, Southend, Liverpool, and is off to New York in November 2016, and to London in March 2017.
+Because…” has been performed in Brisbane, Southend, Liverpool, New York and London.